therealPaulPlay/PlaySocketJS/README.md

 ### Constructor

 Creates a new PlaySocket instance with a specified ID and configuration options.
-The id can be set to `null` to let the server pick a unique one.
+The ID can be set to `null` to let the server pick a unique one.

 ```javascript
 new PlaySocket(id?: string, options: PlaySocketOptions)